 Below are helpful tips for searching the Kennedy Library's digital archives – including collection finding aids (guides), collection overviews, and, where available, digitized collection content.
-Please keep in mind that many collections at the Kennedy Library have yet to be digitized.
 Learn more about our digital collections.

 The Library's digital archives is powered by Oracle's Endeca search application.
 Endeca works by refining and displaying records relevant to your search criteria.
-It searches metadata – collection records, finding aids, and other descriptive information about the Library's holdings – and, in the case of Advanced Search, all digitized documents and oral history interview transcripts, as well.
+It searches metadata – collection records, finding aids, and other descriptive information about the Library's holdings.
+In the case of Advanced Search, Endeca searches all digitized documents and oral history interview transcripts, as well.

 There are three primary ways in which to conduct or refine your search: Keyword Search, Faceted Browsing, and Advanced Search.
 All may be used in tandem.